erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 \ddot{\theta}_{23}' = & \ddot{\theta}_{23} + \tau_{Z}
 \end{align}

-The application of the CMG torques can then be added to the model as follow.
+The application of the CMG torques can then be added to the model as follows.
-Note how this encompasses _all_ torques produced by the CMG, thereby cleanly separating the crane and CMG models easing their respective developments.
+Note how this encompasses _all_ torques produced by the CMG, thereby cleanly separating the crane and CMG models and easing their respective development.

 \begin{align}
 \ddot{\theta}_{21}' = & \ddot{\theta}_{21} - \left(